9 public sector jobs for graduates

 Politician's assistant

-Also known as a parliamentary or constituency assistant, an executive office or a personal assistant (PA), a politician's assistant plays a key behind-the-scenes role for an MP, Member of the Scottish Parliament (MSP) or Member of the Welsh or Northern Ireland Assembly.
+Also known as a parliamentary or constituency assistant, an executive officer or a personal assistant (PA), a politician's assistant plays a key behind-the-scenes role for an MP, Member of the Scottish Parliament (MSP) or Member of the Welsh or Northern Ireland Assembly.

 Providing administrative support to the elected politician you're working for, it's your job to assist with secretarial tasks, publicity and research so they're able to fully represent those within their constituency.

 A passion for politics and current affairs in addition to relevant work experience is more important than qualifications if you're hoping to enter this field.
-You could possibly shadow a politician, secure an internship or volunteer with a think tank or NGO.
+You could shadow a politician, secure an internship or volunteer with a think tank or NGO.

 If you decide a job as a politician's assistant is for you, discover what it's like working for an MP.